 -

-How will the confirmation of HPAI H5N1 affect the DNR’s response?
+How will the confirmation of HPAI affect the DNR’s response?

 - The DNR is taking action with the goals of mitigating the spread of AI in wildlife populations and preventing the transmission of the disease to domestic poultry operations.

-- Guided by the updated Michigan Surveillance and Response Plan, the DNR canceled the roundup and relocation of nuisance Canada geese for the year, approving limited exceptions in situations where there are elevated human health and safety concerns.
+- Partially guided by the updated Michigan Surveillance and Response Plan, the DNR has eliminated the relocation of Canada geese.
+Round up will be permitted in situations where there are elevated human health and safety concerns or at sites that have at least 100 Canada geese.
+Any Canada geese rounded up will be euthanized.
 Relocation of Canada geese has the risk of transporting HPAI around the state and facilitating the spread of the virus.
-With the cancellation of those roundup and relocation efforts, the DNR encouraged nest and egg destruction to resolve conflicts and waived eligibility requirements for 2022.
+With the cancellation of relocation efforts and limited roundup and euthanasia situations, the DNR encourages nest and egg destruction to resolve conflicts.
+DNR has waived geographic eligibility requirements for nest and egg destruction, which makes the permits available statewide.

 -